depau/meross2mqtt/README.md

 # Meross MQTT protocol settings

+# Whether to enable connecting to the devices over HTTP.
+This is highly recommended, but it requires extra care to
+# ensure the broker has direct access to the devices.
+When this is off all requests will be sent over MQTT, except for
+# reboot attempts if enabled.
+enable_http: true  # Optional

 # Key provided in the pairing app.
 It can be overridden on a per-device basis.
 meross_key: ""                   # Optional